 Dead child stars are always a fascination.
-Probably because on one level or another, we grew up with these people.
-Anissa was one of the first, and with the help of Brian Keith O'Hara and Celebrity Collectables, we've managed to put together a decent summary of Buffy's demise.
+Probably because we grew up with these people.
+Anissa was one of the first to go down, and with the help of Brian Keith O'Hara and Celebrity Collectables, we've managed to put together a decent summary of Buffy's demise.

 First Brian clarifies, "Just so you know, friends and family referred to her as "AnEEsa" - not AnIssa, and certainly not "Buffy."
-It shocked how often people in the industry called her BUFFY in the E! special.
+I'm shocked how often people in the industry called her BUFFY in the E! special."

 Here's the scoop:

-Anyway, after the show was cancelled, she was only 13, and decided she wanted out of the industry, to be more like "normal" kids.
-Her turbulent at best relationship with her stage mother and divorced father made her life anything but normal.
-I have to say that this story is much more complicated than I had known.
-She lived a life more insane than most screwed up adults I know.
+Anissa was 13 when the show was cancelled, and decided she wanted out of the show business.
+She wanted to be more like "normal" kids.
+Her turbulent-at best-relationship with her stage mother and divorced father made her life anything but normal.
+It was extremely complicated.
+She lived a life more screwed-up than a lot of screwed-up adults I know.

-On her 18th birthday, she received her $70,000 trust fund from her Family Affair earnings, and she and her brother got an apartment together.
-She started seeing a guy named Allan Kovan, who was way into heavy drugs, and Anissa and her brother Paul got way into heavy drugs themselves.
+On her 18th birthday, she received her $70,000 trust fund from her Family Affair earnings, so she and her brother got an apartment together.
+She started seeing a guy named Allan Kovan.
+He was way into heavy drugs and Anissa and her brother Paul got way into heavy drugs themselves.

 At 12:29 in the afternoon, someone named Hennessy phoned for an ambulance at the above address, stating there was a possible drug overdose victim.
 Anissa was discovered by paramedics wearing only white boxers laying on a waterbed in an upstairs bedroom.
 She was covered with a blanket.
-There were no vital signs, but she was removed from the bed to the floor where CPR was performed to no avail.
+There were no vital signs.
+She was removed from the bed to the floor where CPR was performed to no avail.

 The autopsy report reads like a soap opera.
 There were many youths involved at the house, getting high, coming and going from what turned out to be the Hennessy residence.
-She was found, someone ran screaming to a nearby restaurant to get one of the others that left earlier... fascinating document.
+When Anissa's body was found, someone ran screaming to a nearby restaurant to get one of the others who left earlier... fascinating document available here.

 Anissa downed a mixture of drugs including Barbiturates, Phencyclidine and Cocaine.
 Obviously she had friends in high places.
 Shortly thereafter, she "rolled stone-dead onto the floor beside her bed."
 Her boyfriend says in the E! thing, that he checked on her in the morning, and she seemed fine.
 An hour later, others checked and found her dead.
 Boyfriend freaked, put some clothes on her, and called the paramedics.
 It was too late.
 The coroner supposedly said that he had never seen an overdose so massive.

-This photograph was supposedly taken the day before she died.
-Thanks again, Brian.
+It is said that this photograph was taken the day before she died.

 There was no funeral.
 According to my pal Kim, she was taken to Eternal Hills Memorial Park, in Oceanside, and cremated.
 They scattered her ashes at sea, near her home.

-Trivia: Anissa, along with Jimmy Durante presented the Monkees with an Emmy for Best Comedy Series, in 1967.
-Although I love Jimmy Durante, the sight of him rubbing his bulbous nose against Anissa's cherubic face, made me throw up in my mouth a little.
+Trivia: Anissa, along with Jimmy Durante, presented the Monkees with an Emmy for Best Comedy Series in 1967.
+Although I love Jimmy Durante, the sight of him rubbing his bulbous nose against Anissa's cherubic face, made me extremely uncomforable.